Oadby: Oadby today

 services and facilities which are mostly located along The Parade.
 It is predominantly a residential area for families.
 Oadby has a diverse population, by age, country of origin and religion.
 About 20% of the population is under 17 years, 21% over 65 years, 17% were born outside the British Isles and 22%-29% (depending on source) come from ethnically diverse communities.

 The town has a mixture of properties, including Edwardian houses, new purpose-built accommodation blocks, three major supermarkets, and restaurants across all price points.
 Oadby Student Village is situated in the north-east of the town, including residences for the local university students.

 Oadby Industrial Estate, situated to the south-west of the town, contains a large number of small and medium-sized businesses.

 Notable local parks include Ellis Park, Coombe Park, Rosemead Park, Uplands Park and Brockshill Country Park.

 Sport and culture

 Leicester Tigers, premiership rugby union club, train at Oval Park on Wigston Road.

-The local tennis club (Oadby Granville Tennis Club) is situated on London Road and caters for all standards of tennis and ages and has produced county players and county champions amongst past members.